FedericoSlongo/UpperCase_To_LowerCase/README.md

 # UpperCase_And_LowerCase
-This program inver Upper to Lower and viceversa
+This program inverts Upper to Lower and viceversa
 Wrote in Italian